Biography

 2023 - Documentary and digital exhibition "This Life: Black Life in the Time of Now" by the Miami Museum of the African Diaspora, Miami MOCAAD, December.

-2005 - Group Exhibition, “Tendance de la jeune peinture haïtienne,” the Haitian Art Museum; Port-au-Prince, Haiti; May–September.
+2005 - “Tendance de la jeune peinture haïtienne,” the Haitian Art Museum; Port-au-Prince, Haiti; May–September.

 2003 - Group Exhibition at the French Cultural Center, Jacmel, Haiti.
 28 April- 6 May

-2002 - Group Exhibition, the Watercolor International Biennal of Mexico, The Watercolor Museum, Mexico City, Mexico; November–December.
+2002 - Watercolor International Biennal of Mexico, The Watercolor Museum, Mexico City, Mexico; November–December.

 Award